Gilbert Teodoro

 Gilberto Eduardo Gerardo Cojuangco Teodoro Jr. (born June 14, 1964), nicknamed Gibo (/tl/), is a Filipino lawyer, politician, and business executive who has served as the 23rd secretary of national defense under President Bongbong Marcos since 2023.
 He served in the same post from 2007 to 2009 under President Gloria Macapagal Arroyo.
 He was the nominee of Arroyo's Lakas–Kampi in the 2010 presidential election, which he lost to his second cousin, Benigno Aquino III.

-Teodoro studied commerce at De La Salle University, and law at the University of the Philippines, where he graduated top of his class and went on to top the 1989 Bar exams.
-He then earned his Master of Laws degree from Harvard Law School.
+Teodoro studied commerce at De La Salle University, then law at the University of the Philippines and Harvard Law School.
 He practiced law until he was elected as Representative of Tarlac's 1st district, serving from 1998 to 2007.

 Teodoro has been described as a technocrat.
 During his first stint as defense secretary, he was the chairman of the National Disaster Coordinating Council (NDCC) when Mega Manila was hit by Typhoon Ketsana (Ondoy).

-Educational background
+Early life and education

-Teodoro finished elementary in 1977 and high school in 1981 at Xavier School.
+Teodoro was born to the Cojuangco clan, a Chinese Filipino clan.
+He finished elementary in 1977 and high school in 1981 at Xavier School.
 He obtained his undergraduate degree in commerce major in Financial Institutions from De La Salle University in 1984.
 He studied law at the University of the Philippines College of Law from 1985 to 1989, and finished at the top of his class.
 He was awarded the Dean's Medal for Academic Excellence.
 He topped the 1989 Philippine Bar Examinations with an 86.18% bar rating.

 In 1997, he obtained his Master of Laws degree from Harvard Law School of Harvard University in Cambridge, Massachusetts, and he passed the State Bar of New York.
-In 2009, he completed his Doctor of Laws at what was then West Negros University in 2009.
+In 2009, he completed his Doctor of Laws at what was then West Negros University.

 According to his classmates, Teodoro was "very intelligent", an unconventional nerd.
 They added that he is "very unassuming" and a "very cool" person.
 During his college days, he was not involved in campus politics, and was busy with his commitments outside school, including being a member of the Sangguniang Kabataan (Youth Council) in Tarlac and attending flight training.

 From 1989 to 1996, Teodoro was a lawyer at the EP Mendoza Law firm, owned by Estelito Mendoza.